PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/v1-oauth2-on-behalf-of-flow.md

 ## <a name="use-the-access-token-to-access-the-secured-resource"></a>Güvenli kaynağa erişmek için erişim belirtecini kullanma

-Orta katman hizmeti, `Authorization` üstbilgideki belirteci ayarlayarak aşağı akış Web API 'sine kimliği doğrulanmış istekler yapmak için alınan erişim belirtecini kullanabilir.
+Orta katman hizmeti, `Authorization` üstbilgisindeki belirteci ayarlayarak aşağı akış Web API 'sine kimliği doğrulanmış istekler yapmak için alınan erişim belirtecini kullanabilir.

 ### <a name="example"></a>Örnek